pachyderm/pachyderm/doc/cookbook/time_windows.md

     └── 01-01-17.json
 ```

-When our next day's worth of sales is committed,
+When the next day's worth of sales is committed, that data lands
+in the `sales` repository:

 ```
 sales